emencia/cmsplugin-blocks/README.rst

 Emencia DjangoCMS blocks
 ========================

-A set of DjangoCMS plugins to make content with less involved HTML than directly using CKeditor for everything.
+A set of DjangoCMS plugins for content structures.

+Goal is to make content with less involved HTML than directly using CKeditor for everything.

 This just supply some plugins with a default basic template.
 There is no CSS, Javascript or anything else like frontend integration.